xpavlic4/book-extracts/sports/golf/mental-game/Fred Gonzalez/The Art of Mental Training/README.md

 ## Changing your mental state

 I am strong, I am fast, I dominate.
 I control the match, I never give in, I never give up, I am powerful, I beat my opponent, I am an unchained lethal gladiator, I conquer.
 I am an unstoppable champion, a force of fury, my opponent submits.
-Use all critical elemnts and bring them together in order to change your state completely - The Self-talk of a Champion preparing to do battle, the Body Movements of a Champion preparing to do battle, and the Breathing of aChapion preparing to do battle.
+Use all critical elements and bring them together in order to change your state completely - The Self-talk of a Champion preparing to do battle, the Body Movements of a Champion preparing to do battle, and the Breathing of a Chapion preparing to do battle.
 Than, allow yourself to become that Champion as you enter your competition.

 ## The present